ellenbroad/open-data-certificate-help/README.md

 ## Components

-The open data certificate questionnaire is made up of a number of components.
-Some of these are repeated in this help.
+The open data certificate help pages contained here are made up of a number of components.

 ### Question

+Repeated from the online questionnaire.

 1. Question text
-2. Question description
+2. Question description (optional)
-3. Question help (as shown in the questionnaire)

 ### Answers

-For each possible answer to a question:
+Repeated from the online questionnaire.

 1. Answer text
-2. Answer description
+2. Answer description (optional)
-3. Answer help
-4. What question to ask next if this answer is selected
+3. What question to ask next if this answer is selected

 ### Extra Help

-The extra help can contain:
+Each question in the survey can contain a link to extra guidance outside the questionnaire:

 1. Guidance text
 2. Examples

 ## Formatting

 Each of the above components are formatted in a specific way.
-Some of these may appear strange from a normal html formatting approach but there are a set of constraints imposed by using Wordpress and a site we're not in complete control of that cause these.
+Examples are shown below.
+Some of these may appear strange from a normal html formatting approach but there are a set of constraints imposed by using a Wordpress site that we don't have full administration rights to.

 ### Question text

+This text should match the online questionnaire.

 Add a horizontal line with an id so when the internal link is followed the Question text appears at the top of the page.
 Add strong to `<h2>`.
 Yes, I know, CSS, but constraints :-(